rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

 !!!
 Note

-    Many things can be done with the loops.
-You will discover the possibilities offered by loops when your use of Ansible pushes you to use them in a more complex way.
+    Loops can be used for many things.
+When your use of Ansible pushes you to use them more complexly, you will discover the possibilities they offer.

-### Exercises-2
+### Exercises:

 * Display the content of the `service` variable from the previous exercise using a loop.